Ceddy610/thesis-end-to-end-test/README.md

 #### Maestro

 - Install the `maestro`-CLI via `curl -Ls "https://get.maestro.mobile.dev" | bash` (only on MacOS or Linux.
-For Windows check out the documentation https://maestro.mobile.dev/getting-started/installing-maestro/windows)
+For Windows check out the documentation: https://maestro.mobile.dev/getting-started/installing-maestro/windows
 - Go into the `maestro-tests` folder via the console
 - Then into the `server` folder and run `npm install`
 - Now you can go back into the `maestro-tests` folder and run the tests via `sh run-test.sh`